michaelcourcy/enterprise-blueprints/dh2i/readme.md

 # Performance and storage consideration

 We alway take the backup on a read replica and not on the primary instance to not impact the performance of the applications that are using this database.
-Bedide most of the time we take log backup which require less resource than a full backup.
+Beside most of the time we take log backup which require less resource than a full backup.

 Also if you want to reduce the size of storage taken for the backup you can exclude the workload pvc by just adding a label exclude filter